 - Wallpaper paste.
 Follow the directions from the manufacturer to mix this paste.

 - White glue mixed with a bit of water.
-Mix using about 1 part water with 2-3 parts glue.
-Use this mixture for a small project.
+Mix using about 1 part water with 2 to 3 parts glue.
+You can use this mixture for a small project.

 For small items, intricate details, and even some sculpting, try using one of these paper mache pulp recipes.
 These are more like a thin clay and should be used as a final layer simply by spreading in on your project.
 These are not used as glue, but in place of it: